-Many customers do not understand that software itself does not undergo testing for regulations such as HIPPA, PCI, and SOX, but that the company must be tested for compliance.
+Many customers do not understand that software itself does not undergo testing for regulations such as HIPAA, PCI, and SOX, but that the company must be tested for compliance.
 While the software alone cannot ensure a company will meet internal controls and stipulations required by law, storing data using these consumer applications can often ensure that the company will not pass its test.

 Stringent policies have been mandated for protecting sensitive information regarding as evident with a Bank of America online statement in their FAQ: